-Lastly, the 10YP when adopted will include a copy of the audit report.
+Lastly, the Ten Year Plan includes a copy of the audit report.
 It sets out the opinion of the auditor whether the plan provides a reasonable basis for long-term, integrated decision-making and co-ordination of the Council's resources, and for accountability of the Council to the community, and whether the information and assumptions underlying the forecast information in the plan are reasonable.